Kaoticz/NadekoHub/README.md

 # NadekoHub

 NadekoHub is a cross-platform user-friendly desktop application designed for management of [NadekoBot][NadekoWebsite] Discord bot instances.
-Streamline the addition, updating, and removal of bot instances from a centralized location.

 Download it [here][NadekoHubReleases].
 For more information about this project, please visit the [wiki][GithubWiki].